Kelvin to Rankine Converter

 Additional Information

-- Both Kelvin and Rankine are absolute temperature scales.
+- Both Kelvin and Rankine are absolute temperature scales commonly used in thermodynamics and gas law equations.